UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_06.md

 genres?

-While we can roughly see the relative proportions within a single bar, it is quite hard to compare the colored segments between bars as proportions since the bars are of different length.
+While we can roughly see the relative proportions within a single bar, it is quite hard to compare the coloured segments between bars as proportions since the bars are of different lengths.

 It is also impossible to see the proportions in the genres with fewer movies.